lezer-parser/markdown/README.md

 <dd><p>Update the parser's state for the next line, and optionally
 finish the block.
-This is not called for the first line (the object is contructed at that line), but for any further lines.
+This is not called for the first line (the object is constructed at that line), but for any further lines.
 When it returns <code>true</code>, the block is finished.
 It is okay for the function to <a href="#user-content-blockcontext.nextline">consume</a> the current line or any subsequent lines when returning true.</p>